-Unveiling the design last week, the Bank of England’s governor, Andrew Bailey, said: ‘Alan Turing was a gay man, whose transformational work in the fields of computer science, codebreaking and developmental biology, was still not enough to spare him the appalling treatment to which he was subjected.
+Unveiling the design earlier this year, the Bank of England’s governor, Andrew Bailey, said: ‘Alan Turing was a gay man, whose transformational work in the fields of computer science, codebreaking and developmental biology, was still not enough to spare him the appalling treatment to which he was subjected.

 ‘By placing him on this new £50 banknote, we celebrate him for his achievements, and the values he symbolises, for which we can all be very proud.’

 The switch from paper notes to plastic notes might not obviously be a sustainable one, but the Bank of England says all its polymer notes can be recycled.